johnsusek/mverse/server/README.md

 > If two machines can't find each other and start a cluster, double-check the firewall and that DNS records are in place.
 You should be able to telnet to each machine on port 7800, and `host yourcluster.example.com` should return records for each server.

 Once servers indicate they are joined into a cluster (you will see this in the logs) there's nothing more for you to do.
 Data will be saved to a folder called `cluster`, don't modify or remove that.
-Otherwise that's it, the player data will sync among cluster machines.

 ## Wrapping Up